dfego/digitalocean-droplet-manager/README.md

 ## Synopsis

-digitalocean-droplet-manager is a Python command-line interface for automated creation an ddestruction of DigitalOcean droplets.
+digitalocean-droplet-manager is a Python command-line interface for automated creation and destruction of DigitalOcean droplets.

 ## Code Example

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

 (TODO)

 ## Motivation

 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists.

 (TODO)